instantlinux/desviar/README.md

 Security notes:
 Consider moving the default database location from /dev/shm/desviar, and set its permissions to 0600.
 You can modify config.ru to direct log output to a different file.

+User credentials:
+A file called users.rb is part of this package (see https://raw.github.com/instantlinux/desviar/master/config/users.rb); you can customize the list and define environment variable DESVIAR_USERS with the pathname of your customized file.
+The configuration parameter _adminuser_ defines a "super-user" which can view/set configuration at run-time, and can access records other than its own via the list and link commands.

 #### Features implemented ####

 - [x] HTTP digest authentication for client API and user interface
-- [ ] Parse htpasswd files to support multiple credentials
+- [ ] Parse htpasswd files
+- [x] Multiple credentials, with designated _adminuser_
 - [x] Bypass authentication for generated URIs
 - [x] Basic HTTP authentication for remote URIs
 - [ ] HTTP digest authentication for remote URIs